fgrunewald/Martini_PolyPly/README.md

 polyply -itp [name of polymer itp file] -n_mon [repeat units] -o [name of outfile] -name [name of polymer]
 ```
 Note by supplying multiple files also custom block-copolymer can be generated.

+#### d - adding endgroups
+The program also contains an option to add endgroups to the itp-file.
+The itp of the endgroup has to be supplied via the '-endgroup' option.
+Note that you can specify two files.
+The first will be the endgroup at the beginning of the itp file and the second will be set at the end.
+If you only want to specify a special group at the end provide an empty file in the first place.

 ## 2. Initial Strucutre generation
 PolyPly also offers the possibility to grow polymers into existing systems.
 To indicate that a structure needs to be generated supply the -env flag with one of the system classifications defined as follows: